GBP/USD: Negative bias – Commerzbank

-In view of Karen Jones, analyst at Commerzbank, GBP/USD pair is attempting to stabilise very near term, but remains contained by 2 month downtrend at 1.2538 today.
+According to Karen Jones, analyst at Commerzbank, GBP/USD is attempting to stabilise very near term, but remains contained by 2 month downtrend at 1.2526 today.

 Key Quotes